bgoonz/docs-collection/github/github/committing-changes-to-your-project/creating-and-editing-commits/changing-a-commit-message.md

   - /articles/can-i-delete-a-commit-message/
   - /articles/changing-a-commit-message
   - /github/committing-changes-to-your-project/changing-a-commit-message
-intro: 'If a commit message contains unclear, incorrect, or sensitive information, you can amend it locally and push a new commit with a new message to {% data variables.product.product_name %}.
-You can also change a commit message to add missing information.'
+intro: "If a commit message contains unclear, incorrect, or sensitive information, you can amend it locally and push a new commit with a new message to {% data variables.product.product_name %}.
+You can also change a commit message to add missing information."
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 ---

 ## Rewriting the most recent commit message

 You can change the most recent commit message using the `git commit --amend` command.